-On Bike Your Park Day this year, a group of entirely trans, women, intersex, and nonbinary riders traversed from Seattle to Lopez Island for a weekend of beginner bike camping.
+On Bike Your Park Day, a group of entirely trans, women, intersex, and nonbinary riders traversed from Seattle to Lopez Island for a weekend of beginner bike camping.
 Marley Blonsky of All Bodies on Bikes organized and led the event while Adventure Cycling’s fledgling Bike Overnights program assisted with a registration process and provided stipend funds for campsites, ferry tickets, and snacks.

 There are so many great ways to think about a Bike Overnight: a trip you organize with friends, people in your community, or the public is not limited to a set of rules!
 For Adventure Cycling, a Bike Overnight is a trip of one to three nights, where each day the ride is less than 60 miles.
 Even better, a Bike Overnight is accessible and inclusive — the trip should be fun and a joy to ride.

 The Lopez Island Bike Overnight was a 27-mile ride from the Mt.
 Vernon transit station.
 Folks could drive with their bikes on a rack or take a bus from Seattle.
 Once the group arrived at Lopez Island, it was a short mile or so to the campsite.
 Throughout the weekend, many biker-hikers participating in Bike Your Park Day joined us at the Odlin County Park Campground.